Tolaro-git/SlayTheSpireMods/README.md

   Purple: https://steamcommunity.com/sharedfiles/filedetails/?id=3342218134

 Fork this, and notify me via the workshop page once you are done.
-Or show me your files somehow if you don't do GitHub
+Or show me your files somehow if you don't do git.

 # Translation Guide